libuconf/cni/SPEC.md

 ```

 ### Key (Leaves|Tree)
-KeyLeaves|KeyTree takes a pattern and returns a list of keys.
+KeyLeaves|KeyTree takes a pattern and returns a set of keys.
 It is the converse of ListLeaves|ListTree.

 ### Sub (Leaves|Tree)